heathprovost/devbox/README.md

 ## 🧊 MacOS Using [OrbStack](https://orbstack.dev)

-Begin by opening a terminal session.
+Begin by opening a shell session in your terminal.

 ### 🔹Install Ubuntu